CDDelta/portfolio/README.md

 ## Features
 - Fast loading and mobile responsive.
+  - Lighthouse score for Accessiblity, Best Practices, and SEO: 100
+  - Lighthouse score for Performance: \>95.
 - CSS animations for content entrances.
 - Articles pulled from DEV via API.
 - Continuous integration with Lighthouse and Prettier.